 Test 2: Charge Weight

-It was at this point in the testing process when it was decided that this load development process was going to be utilized in an article.
+It was at this point in the testing process when it was decided that this load development process was going to be employed in an article.
 As such, we decided to up the ante a bit to see how much tighter we could shrink the groups generated with this particular rifle build.

 For the second test we elected to use our standard PRS match load procedure.
 While still metered by an RCBS Chargemaster, charges were tossed out if they didn’t match the desired grain weight.
 While the Chargemaster still incorporates a tolerance of +/- .1 grain, it’s typically within the acceptable margin of error for the type of performance required by PRS competitors.